karim-007/laravel-nagad/Readme.md

 This repository is licensed under the [MIT License](http://opensource.org/licenses/MIT).

-Copyright 2022 [karim007](https://github.com/karim-007).
+Copyright 2022 [md abdul karim](https://github.com/karim-007).
 We are not affiliated with Nagad and don't give any guarantee.